julianchurchill/text-adventure/README.md

   - The text should indicate the valid exits.
   - This map should be cross shaped with the start at the centre, total 5 rooms.
 This must be hard coded setup in the activity.
-[TEST] - Activity receives touch events, translates to available direction and calls presenter to do the movement [TEST] - Activity uses exit labels on onscreen direction labels
+[TEST] - Activity receives touch events, translates to available direction and calls presenter to do the movement [TEST] - Activity only acts on press touch events, not release [TEST] - Activity uses exit labels on onscreen direction labels
 <br/>
 - Make a more complicated map